lopezdsr/sql-query/sqlref/sql_reference.template.md

 Three sampling types are supported:

 * `TABLESAMPLE <number> PERCENT` lets you sample a certain percentage of rows from the underlying table.
-* `TABLESAMPLE <expression> ROWS` lets you sample a certain number of rows from the underlying table.
+* `TABLESAMPLE <expression> ROWS` lets you sample some rows from the underlying table.
 * `TABLESAMPLE BUCKET x OUT OF y` lets you bucketize the underlying data into `y` buckets and returns rows from bucket `x`.
 Buckets are numbered from `1`to `y`.

 <h3>Examples</h3>

 The following examples demonstrate how to sample a subset of data from a Parquet object on Cloud {{site.data.keyword.cos_short}}.
-Note that the object referenced is accessible from the web UI as part of the provided sample queries.
+The object referenced is accessible from the web UI as part of the provided sample queries.

 ```sql
 -- retrieve 10 percent of employee data